AKEric/skinner/README.md

 * If no mesh name match is found, an ```UberChunk``` is generated that is a point cloud combination of all ```SkinChunk```s, and the FSM acts on that ```UberChunk``` data.

 UI Elements:
-* **Pathing**
+* **1 : Pathing**
   * Path: The path of the ```.sknr``` file(s) to import, based on:
     * Auto Fill : By default, this will be set to the directory/filename of the currently saved scene.
       * For example, if the current scene is saved here: ```c:\path\to\my\awesome\file.mb```, pressing that button would fill the field with: ```c:\path\to\my\awesome\file.sknr```.
       * You can modify this to append extra subdir(s) to it via the 'Extras' tab (discussed below).
     * ‘…’ : Browse to a file(s, could be multiple) to import from.
-* **Fallback Skinning Method** (FSM):  A FSM is used when the 'vert count/vert order' of the source mesh being imported into is different than the target mesh / ```SkinChunk``` with stored values.
+* **2 : Fallback Skinning Method** (FSM) :  A FSM is used when the 'vert count/vert order' of the source mesh being imported into is different than the target mesh / ```SkinChunk``` with stored values.
 This is a very common occurance (vert count/order changing during skin reimport), and the bulk of the work on the Skinner tool went into making a fast & good looking solution here.
 If there is a 'vert count / vert order' match during import, then the weights are read on 1:1 with no interpolation.
 But if not, a FSM can act on ```SkinChunk``` data (if there is a name match, but no vert count/order match) or on the ```UberChunk```, when there is no name match:  Your mesh will get skinned, no matter what.
 The two built in algorithms are:
   * Closest Neighbors:  Custom algorithm written for this tool.
 After considering barycentric coordinates, I felt there was a better way to calculate weights based on a point cloud of targets.
 When this algorithm is used, for each vert needing skinning, this is the process used to generate the new weights:
     * Find the closest target (in the ```SkinChunk```/```UberChunk``` point cloud) vert to the source : Store that distance.
 Say, it’s 1.0 cm
     * Based on the ‘Nearest Neighbor Distance Mult’ (default 2.0), generate a sphere around the source vert that is (closest vert distance * nearest neighbor distance mult) : In this example, the sphere would have a radius of 2.0 cm / diameter of 4.0 cm